Want your relationship with your children to go beyond “did you do your homework?”

 Purchase a laundry line and some colored laundry pins

 Choose which task you will work on for the month ahead.
 They say it takes a minimum of 30 days to break in a new habit, so the ideal is to choose just one.
-My children wanted to focus on one “theme” (can you tell they are related to me?) and chose 10 tasks which fall under the umbrella of organization.
+My children wanted to focus on one “theme” (can you tell they are related to me?) and chose 10 tasks that fall under the umbrella of organization.

 Each card names a task along with a graphic to symbolize what it is.
 Each task had a numerical point value assigned to it.
 Harder tasks were given more value and easier tasks lower value.